 The Northwest Florida Water Management District (NWFWMD or District) completes Districtwide water supply assessments (WSAs) with 20-year planning horizon every five years to determine the need for regional water supply planning.
 Based on the 2018 WSA Update, the District's Governing Board determined that regional water supply planning for Region II (Okaloosa, Santa Rosa, and Walton counties) should continue.
-This Region II regional water supply plan (RWSP) updates the water supply development (WSD) and water resource development (WRD) components over the 20-year planning period through 2040.
-The expected outcome of plan implementation is that sufficient water will be available for all existing and future uses and natural systems, and that any adverse effects stemming from competition for water supplies are avoided.
+This Region II regional water supply plan (RWSP) summarizes the 2018 WSA evaluations and updates the RWSP water supply development (WSD) and water resource development (WRD) components over the 20-year planning period through 2040.
+The expected outcome of plan implementation is that sufficient water will be available for all existing and future uses and natural systems.

-With an area of close to 3,500 square miles, Region II is the District's largest and fastest growing water supply planning region.
-The 2015 population estimate for Region II at 415,510 is expected to climb 33 percent to about 623,300 by 2040.
-Water use was estimated to be about 70 mgd in 2015 and is projected to climb 36 percent to 95 mgd by 2040, for a net demand change of 25 mgd.
-Public supply and recreational water uses are expected to remain the majority (86 percent) of water demand through the planning horizon.
+Region II is the District's largest and fastest growing water supply planning region.
+The 2015 seasonally adjusted population estimate for Region II at 469,615 is expected to climb 33 percent to about 623,300 by 2040.
+Water use was estimated to be about 70 mgd in 2015 and is projected to climb 36 percent to 95 mgd by 2040, an increase of 25 mgd.
+Public supply and recreational water uses are expected to remain the majority (about 85 percent) of water demand through the planning horizon.
 Many of the largest public supply and recreational water users - with fast growing communities and with seasonal impacts - are in coastal areas with water resource constraints.

-The development of regional inland wellfields in Santa Rosa, Okaloosa, and Walton counties primarily in the 2000-2010 decade significantly reduced reliance on the Upper Floridan aquifer in coastal areas.
+The development of regional inland wellfields primarily in the 2000-2010 decade significantly reduced reliance on the Floridan aquifer in coastal areas.
 The redistribution of coastal Floridan aquifer pumping to inland areas has enabled aquifer levels to experience some measure of recovery along the coast since 2000.
-However, a significant cone of depression in the Upper Floridan aquifer potentiometric surface is still present and long-term concerns related to saltwater intrusion remain.
-The potential for diminished water quality, highly variable and poor well yields, and localized upconing still exist for all three counties.
-Further, increased inland pumping of the Upper Floridan aquifer has resulted in geographically expanded water level drawdowns.
+However, a significant cone of depression in the Floridan aquifer potentiometric surface is still present and long-term concerns related to saltwater intrusion remain.
+Additionally, increased inland pumping of the Floridan aquifer has resulted in geographically expanded water level drawdowns.